Frequently asked questions

 CAN I GO TO WORK?

-The Government is recommending that people should return to work gradually over the summer.
+The Government is recommending that people should return to their work place gradually over the summer.

 Employers will still have a legal duty to manage risks to those affected by their business.
 The way to do this is to carry out a health and safety risk assessment, including the risk of COVID-19, and to take reasonable steps to mitigate the risks you identify.
 Working Safely guidance sets out a range of mitigations employers should consider including: